openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/advanced-operations/lvm-resize.md

 We can resize the volume by updating the PVC yaml to the desired size and applying it.
 The LVM Driver will take care of expanding the volume via lvextend command using "-r" option which will resize the filesystem.

 :::note
-Online Volume Expansion for `Block` mode and `btrfs` Filesystem mode is supported only from **K8s 1.19+** version
+Online Volume Expansion for `Block` mode and `btrfs` Filesystem mode is supported only from **K8s 1.23+** version.
 :::

 For resize, storageclass that provisions the PVC must support resize.
-We should have allowVolumeExpansion as true in storageclass
+We should have allowVolumeExpansion as true in storageclass.

 ```
 $ cat sc.yaml